 Feather is interested in the roles we intentionally and/or unintentionally wear, interrogating the difference between a costume made in fear and one made in hope.

 Interest in the multiple roles of costume began early for Feather, as they witnessed the many lives and stories one costume could possess without ever sacrificing its origin.
-With resilience and pluralism, they create props/costumes that are in a constant tension of coming and going.
-Their quickness in making, deskilling, material manipulation and forceful elevation of utilitarian objects adds to the expanding and reemerging resilience of queer diy cultures.
-Chiaverini currently holds a studio practice at Cave Gallery in Detroit MI, and is Currently pursuing an MFA in Fiber and Material Studies at Temple University Tyler School of Art and Architecture.
+With resilience and pluralism, they create props and costumes that are in a constant state of becoming.
+Feather embraces an amateur or ‘de-skilled’ aesthetic, elevating the utilitarian and everyday object in the process.
+Their aesthetic and the quickness with which they make and manipulate materials speaks to the resilience and resourcefulness of Queer, DIY communities.